GfSE/SpecIF/documentation/06_Introduction_to_SpecIF_Model_Integration.md

 As discussed, the SpecIF schema is generic and allows various applications such as model integration.
 Each application is characterized by a set of agreed-upon data types and classes.
-The class definitions for integration of models from different tools and notations have been developed over many years through projects in the arena of enterprise Architecture (notations FMC, BPMN and Archimate) and in the arena of Mechatronic Systems Engineering (notations FMC and SysML).
+The class definitions described above for integration of models from different tools and notations have been developed over many years through projects and case studies in the arena of enterprise Architecture (notations FMC, BPMN and Archimate) and in the arena of Mechatronic Systems Engineering (notations FMC and SysML).

-Inspect or employ the current set of [Classes for Model-Integration](../classDefinitions/03_SpecIF-Classes-for-Model-Integration.specif), if you like.
+With the set of elements defined and released with version 1.1 of SpecIF it is possible to map nearly all elements, existing and used in graphical 2D models and in textual specification and documentation content over the lifecycle of a system.

+With this first release of SpecIF there are surely some gaps for some specialized application scenarios and domains, but the goal of covering a bulk of artifacts existing in PLM and MBSE is still achieved.
+SpecIF will show its potential as integration and data exchange standard with more upcoming applications and practical use.

-## Mapping of different modeling environments to SpecIF
+### Mapping of different modeling environments to SpecIF

 Transformations are in fact a mapping from element types of different modeling environments resp. data models to SpecIF.
 In case of the SysML, the mapping relates SysML model-element types to SpecIF model-element types.